TERMS & CONDITIONS OF USE

 10.3 You are permitted to:

-10.3.1 print off one copy or download extracts of any page(s) from our Platform for your personal use; and
+10.3.1 print off one copy, share links or download extracts of any page(s) from our Platform for your personal use and for reporting on your partnership activities to your stakeholders.; and

 10.3.2 draw the attention of others to content on our Platform PROVIDED THAT our status (and that of any identified contributors) as the authors of content on our Platform is always acknowledged.